Support for Attention Research Update is provided

 computer-based treatments for ADHD.
 They also did not accompany their child

-into the treatment room to observe and children's teachers were also not
+into the treatment room to observe and children's teachers were also not informed

 - Measuring Treatment Outcomes -